dev-ucbbd/aisabik-core/README.md

 NOTE: The default branch for this repository is 'dev', which should be considered a work-in-progress.
 If you want to clone a more stable version, switch over to the 'master' branch.

-## Running Mycroft
+## Running Sabik

 Mycroft provides `start-mycroft.sh` to perform common tasks.
 This script uses a virtualenv created by `dev_setup.sh`.
-Assuming you installed mycroft-core in your home directory run:
+Assuming you installed aisabik-core in your home directory run:
-- `cd ~/mycroft-core`
+- `cd ~/aisabik-core`
 - `./start-mycroft.sh debug`

 The "debug" command will start the background services (microphone listener, skill, messagebus, and audio subsystems) as well as bringing up a text-based Command Line Interface (CLI) you can use to interact with Mycroft and see the contents of the various logs.
 Alternatively you can run `./start-mycroft.sh all` to begin the services without the command line interface.
 Later you can bring up the CLI using `./start-mycroft.sh cli`.

 The background services can be stopped as a group with:
-- `./stop-mycroft.sh`
+- `./stop-aisabik.sh`

 ## Using Mycroft

 ### *Home* Device and Account Manager
-Mycroft AI, Inc. maintains a device and account management system known as Mycroft Home.
+Sabik AI, Inc. maintains a device and account management system known as Sabik Home.
 Developers may sign up at: https://home.mycroft.ai

 By default, mycroft-core  is configured to use Home.
-By saying "Hey Mycroft, pair my device" (or any other request verbal request) you will be informed that your device needs to be paired.
+By saying "Hey Sabik, pair my device" (or any other request verbal request) you will be informed that your device needs to be paired.
 Mycroft will speak a 6-digit code which you can enter into the pairing page within the [Mycroft Home site](https://home.mycroft.ai).

 Once paired, your unit will use Mycroft API keys for services such as Speech-to-Text (STT), weather and various other skills.